Natural extensions of embeddable semigroup actions: Preliminaries

 which will be called the \textbf{shift action} and denoted by $\sigma$.
 We will say that an $S$-invariant subset $X \subseteq \Omega^S$ is \textbf{surjective} whenever the induced action $S \overset{\sigma}{\acts} X$ is surjective.
 A closed $S$-invariant subset $X \subseteq \Omega^S$ will be called an \textbf{$S$-subshift}.

 An important special case will be the symbolic one, where $\Omega$ is a countable set $\mathcal{A}$ endowed with the discrete topology.
 Such a space will be called an \textbf{alphabet}.
 The space of configurations $\mathcal{A}^S$ together with the action $S\acts \mathcal{A}^S$ is called the \textbf{full} $S$-\textbf{shift}.
-If $\mathcal{A}$ is countably infinite, then $\mathcal{A}^S$ is a Baire space, i.e., it is completely metrizable, totally disconnected, and without isolated points.
-If $\mathcal{A}$ is finite and $|\mathcal{A}| \geq 2$, then $\mathcal{A}^S$ is a Cantor space, i.e., a compact Baire space.
+If $\mathcal{A}$ is countably infinite, then $\mathcal{A}^S$ is a Baire space (completely metrizable, totally disconnected, and without isolated points).
+If $\mathcal{A}$ is finite and $|\mathcal{A}| \geq 2$, then $\mathcal{A}^S$ is a Cantor space.